 Tip #1: Identify Your Anxiety Triggers and Avoid Them

 Do you feel especially anxious after watching the news or reading news stories on social media?
 Consider limiting your intake of news stories or avoiding them altogether.
-You can ask friends and family to update you from time to time on current events, but giving your mind a break from the continual media intake may alleviate some of your symptoms.
+Of course, you can ask friends and family to update you from time to time on current events, but giving your mind a break from the continual media intake may alleviate some of your symptoms.

 Tip #2: Find a Trusted Friend to Share Your Struggles